- What kinds of people are enrolled in the Doctoral Program?

 About the Program

-Successful completion of the doctoral degree requires 72 academic course credits with a B+ or better average, completion and passing of the Preliminary Qualifying Examination, completion and passing of three comprehensive exams, demonstrated proficiency in a language other than English and a completed dissertation.
+Successful completion of the doctoral degree requires 72 academic course credits with a B+ or better average, completion and passing of the Preliminary Qualifying Examination, completion and passing of two comprehensive exams, a third-year research paper and a completed dissertation.

 The Doctoral Program has the following established fields of study: